inbzar/docs/apps/docs/content/modules/sales-channels/sales-channels.md

 ---
-description: 'Learn what Sales Channels are and how they can be used in Medusa.
+description: 'Learn what Sales Channels are and how they can be used in InBzar.
 Sales Channels allow merchants to separate between the different channels products are sold in.'
 ---

 # Sales Channels

-In this document, you’ll learn about Sales Channels and how they can be used in Medusa.
+In this document, you’ll learn about Sales Channels and how they can be used in InBzar.

 ## Introduction